UrbsLab/STREAMLINE/docs/source/citation.md

 # Citation

-If you use STREAMLINE in academic work, please cite the STREAMLINE book chapter and include the repository commit or release tag used for the analysis when reporting reproducible results.
+If you use STREAMLINE in academic work, please cite both the original STREAMLINE method paper and the biomedical application preprint.
+The method paper describes the original STREAMLINE design and earlier public implementation, while the biomedical application preprint demonstrates STREAMLINE in a large applied biomedical analysis.
+The current repository includes later extensions and updates beyond both publications.

+## STREAMLINE Method Paper

+This book chapter describes the original STREAMLINE method and earlier public implementation.

 Urbanowicz, R., Zhang, R., Cui, Y., Suri, P. (2023).
 [STREAMLINE: A Simple, Transparent, End-To-End Automated Machine Learning Pipeline Facilitating Data